Penn State University, which could be considered the home and birthplace of Positive Psychology, states,

 has largely become one in which symptoms are determined, a label is assigned to the disorder, and therefore to the person, with the next consequential step usually involving

 The opposite of positive is negative, and this negative foundation of labeling

 and treatment, which is the most common approach in modern psychiatry

-For this reason, persons can be labeled much too hastily, and that label can put one into a mind-set of compliance and apathy with regards to improving their situation.
+For this reason, people can be labeled much too hastily, and that label can put one into a mind-set of compliance and apathy, rather than help them improve their situation.

-Positive Psychology takes the opposite approach, building on strengths, searching for the positive, not assuming that a label needs to be attached unless absolutely necessary.
+Positive Psychology takes the opposite approach, building on strengths, searching for the positive, avoiding to attach labels, unless absolutely necessary.
 For this reason, it can be a much more beneficial framework or springboard from which to begin when considering the subject of psychology, a much needed breath of fresh air, coming not too long after atypical antipsychotics

 The first positive psychology summit took place in 1999.
 The First International Conference on Positive Psychology took place in 2002.